gtheilman/OnCallAssignments/README.md

 If you have Windows, you'll need to unzip the folder yourself.

 **Step 5:**  Run the application locally at least once.

-_Mac Instructions_

-1. Go back to the Terminal window you opened in the prior step.
+1. Go back to the Terminal  (or [Windows command prompt](Open the [command prompt](http://www.7tutorials.com/7-ways-launch-command-prompt-windows-7-windows-8) )).

 2. From the command prompt, type <code>cd </code>.
 That's the letter "c" , the letter "d" and a space.
 Don't hit return yet.

-3. Find the folder with the files your just downloaded.
+3. Find the folder with the files your just downloaded and unzipped.
 It is probably called "OncallAssignments-master".
 Don't move it from its original location.

 4. Drag the folder _name_ with little folder icon in front of it into the Terminal window.
 You are not selecting a bunch of files, but just that once line with the folder name.
 Drop it anywhere in the Terminal window.